MAHESH94944/VIT_VOICE_SADHANA/readme.md

 Render will automatically use the `npm start` command to run your application.

-**Important (Frontend on Vercel):** When deploying the frontend to Vercel, no special configuration is needed in the Vercel dashboard.
-The `vercel.json` file in the `frontend` directory will automatically handle proxying API requests to your Render backend.
+**Important (Frontend on Render/Vercel):** If deploying the frontend to a service that does not support server-side proxies (like basic Render static sites), ensure your API calls use the full backend URL (`https://vit-voice-sadhana.onrender.com/api/...`).
+If using Vercel, the `vercel.json` file can handle proxying.

 ---